 Tucked away in the northeast corner of the EU, Finland is home to the happiest people in the world.
 With 188,000 lakes and 74 percent of the country covered in forest, it’s easy to see why.
 “Everyman’s right” in Finland means you can walk freely in nature, anywhere you want.
 Pick the berries, eat the mushrooms, drink from the clear lake.
 The country is yours to explore.

 Interest in Finland’s four major tourism regions—Helsinki, Lapland, the Finnish lake district, and the coast and archipelago—is growing in the United States.
 Americans are increasingly intrigued by Europe’s most heavily forested country, where Northern Lights dance in the sky over reindeer below.
 It’s a magical destination that I was excited to visit this fall, starting with a week in Helsinki.

-Fun Places to Go with Kids in Helsinki
+Fun Things to do in Helsinki with Kids

 The best place to start your Helsinki sightseeing adventure is right in the heart of the city, down by the water.
 Here you’ll see the SkyWheel Helsinki, the only Ferris wheel in the world with a sauna car (one of the more than three million saunas in Finland) and you can watch the fearless Finns swimming in freezing ocean water at Allas Sea Pool.

 Stroll on to Market Square to shop in the open-air market that sells local delicacies, fruit, and souvenirs.
 Then, head indoors to shop food stalls in the Old Market Hall, built in 1889.

 There are stalls inside the market hall that sell high-quality food, plus there are restaurants and cafés to enjoy.
 The salmon soup at the sit-down restaurant called Story is perfect on a chilly day.